Event

 Transition from @mparticle/web-appboy-kit to @mparticle/web-braze-kit

 The legacy @mparticle/web-appboy-kit from npm includes version 2 of the Braze Web SDK.
-As part of this update, we’ve created a new Braze web kit repo to replace our deprecated Appboy web kit repo.
+As part of this update, we’ve created a new Braze web kit repo to replace our deprecated Braze web kit repo.
 If you are still using @mparticle/web-appboy-kit, you will need to consider the breaking changes Braze made between V2 and V3 of the Braze SDK (found here) as well as the instructions above to get from V2 to V4 of the Braze SDK.

 Was this page helpful?